How to Build a DIY Photo Light Box

 Use top light: The door that you left on the top side of the box can be used to place a third light to create a nice reflection or complement your lighting setup.

 It can work as the main light too.
-Try using it as the only light source with a black background to create some interesting moody shots.
+Try using it as the only light source with a black background (see guide) to create some interesting moody shots.

 DIY Gels: You can replicate the effect of gels by adding translucent colored paper to your light box.